-One of the most time consuming categories of the GHG Protocol to build a baseline for is Scope 3 category 1: Purchased Goods and Services.
-Unfortunately, for most clients, it’s also likely to be the largest source of emissions, so building it accurately is important.
+One of the most time-consuming categories to baseline under the GHG Protocol is Scope 3 Category 1: Purchased Goods and Services.
+Unfortunately, it’s also often the largest source of emissions, making accuracy especially important.

-Starting off with the spend-based method is a good idea, since it will allow you to get an initial baseline of the entire category, and then apply more accurate activity based calculations to the most material categories later on.
+Starting with the spend-based method is a practical first step.
+It allows an initial baseline to be established across the entire category, with more accurate activity-based calculations applied later to the most material areas.

-But even then, anyone that has done a spend-based inventory for Category 1 emissions will understand the pain of the back and forth that needs to be endured with clients clarifying categories of spend, dealing with messy data, and the tediousness of manually mapping emission factors.
-There are strategies you can employ in your spreadsheet to make this process easier, and leave less room for error — lets dig into it.
+Even so, anyone who has completed a spend-based inventory for Category 1 emissions will recognise the challenge: clarifying spend categories, dealing with messy or inconsistent data, and manually mapping emission factors.
+There are strategies that can be applied in spreadsheets to make this process easier and reduce the risk of errors — let’s dig into them.

 Choosing the right factor database